Home Germany Courses About Register

 05

-German has a category of verbs with detachable prefixes — called trennbare Verben (separable verbs).
-When used in a simple sentence, the prefix detaches and jumps to the very end.
+German has a category of verbs with detachable prefixes, called trennbare Verben (separable verbs).
+When used in a simple sentence, the prefix detaches from the verb and moves to the very end of the sentence.

 "Grammar rules are not walls — they are maps.
-Once a student sees the map clearly, they stop being lost and start exploring the language with confidence." — Sagnik Chakraborty
+Once a student sees the map clearly, they stop being lost and start exploring the language with confidence." — Sagnik Chakraborty, F.L.A.G.

-At F.L.A.G., we don't drill grammar tables in isolation.
-Every rule is introduced inside a real situation — a conversation, a scene, a role-play.
-Our theatre method means you internalise these five rules through use, not memorisation.
-By the time you reach A2, these patterns feel natural rather than academic.
+At F.L.A.G., we do not drill grammar tables in isolation.
+Every rule is introduced inside a real situation — a conversation, a role-play, a scene.
+Our theatre-based immersive method means you internalise these five rules through use, not rote learning.
+By the time you complete A2, these patterns feel entirely natural.

 Grammar that sticks — because we teach it in context.
-Join F.L.A.G. in Kochi or Kottayam.
+Beginner batches now open in Kochi and Kottayam.

 Enroll Now